osenco/mpesa/README.md

 This software is released under [MIT License](LICENSE).

 ## Usage & Contribution
 This library is free and open source software.
 You can copy, modify and distribute it as you so wish.
-If you have any ideas on how to improve it, shoout us an email at [hi@osen.co.ke](mailto:hi@osen.co.ke) or raise an issue.
+If you have any ideas on how to improve it, shoot us an email at [hi@osen.co.ke](mailto:hi@osen.co.ke) or raise an issue.